octodemo/CopilotHackathon/exercisefiles/node/README.md

 ### Excercise 2: Document the code

 Documenting code is always a boring and painful task.
 However, we can use Copilot to document it for us.
 In the chat, ask Copilot to document the `nodeserver.js` file.
+Or highlight your code and right click it to see pre-configured Copilot commands.

 ### Exercise 4: Building tests